A convenient characterisation of convergent upper transition operators

 Although we are not the first to study the limit behaviour of orbits~\(\smash{\gr{\utranop^n f}_{n\in\nats}}\), we are not aware of any work that focuses on (what we call) convergence.
-Most work---at least on upper transition operators---focuses on the stronger requirement of ergodicity \cite{2009deCooman,2012Hermans,2011Skulj}. \begin{definition} An upper transition operator~\(\utranop\) is \emph{ergodic} if for all \(f\in\rfns\), \(\smash{\gr{\utranop^n f}_{n\in\nats}}\) converges to a constant. \end{definition} \Citet[Proposition~3]{2012Hermans} study this extensively, and they obtain a necessary and sufficient condition that is easy to check, which we'll introduce in \cref{sec:graph-theoretic} further on.
+Most work---at least on upper transition operators for imprecise Markov chains---focuses on the stronger requirement of ergodicity \cite{2009deCooman,2012Hermans,2011Skulj}; \citet{2013Skulj} does consider non-ergodic imprecise Markov chains, but focusses on invariant sets of distributions. \begin{definition} An upper transition operator~\(\utranop\) is \emph{ergodic} if for all \(f\in\rfns\), \(\smash{\gr{\utranop^n f}_{n\in\nats}}\) converges to a constant. \end{definition} \Citet[Proposition~3]{2012Hermans} study this notion of ergodicity extensively, and they obtain a necessary and sufficient condition that is easy to check, which we'll introduce in \cref{sec:graph-theoretic} further on.
 We aim for similar conditions, but for convergence rather than ergodicity.

 \Citet{2012Hermans} also explain that thanks to \ref{def:utranop:subadditive}--\ref{def:utranop:dominated}, an upper transition operator~\(\smash{\utranop}\) is a `(convex) topical map' or, more generally, a `sup-norm non-expansive map' \citep{2005Lemmens,1990Sine}.
 For these more general types of maps, the limit behaviour of orbits has been studied extensively as well \citep{1990Sine,2005Lemmens,2003Akian}.
 From these references, we know that for any \(f\in\rfns\), the orbit~\(\gr{\utranop^n f}_{n\in\nats}\) has a finite limit set~\(\limitset=\set{\limit_1, \dots, \limit_{\per}}\),\footnote{ Defined as the set of accumulation points of the orbit~\(\gr{\utranop^n f}_{n\in\nats}\), or equivalently, the limits of the convergent subsequences. } whose \emph{period} (or cardinality)~\(\per\) has a universal upper bound that depends only on the size of~\(\stsp\) and whose elements form a cycle: \(\limit_2=\utranop\limit_1\), \dots, \(\limit_{\per}=\utranop\limit_{\per-1}\) and \(\limit_{\per+1}\coloneq\limit_1=\utranop\limit_{\per}\).
 Convergence requires that $\per=1$ for all \(f\in\rfns\).